Changing Mikuni’s to Keihin’s and installing pod filters

-I could have just stuck pods on the Mikuni’s, rejetted and seen how it went..but fancied the better mpg of the Keihin CVK’s, there is also a bit of talk that the Mikuni’s slides & guides wear a bit more over time as they are plastic as opposed to the metal Keihin’s, this would only really come into play on higher mileage bikes (of which mine was slowly getting there..!)
+I could have just stuck pods on the Mikuni’s, rejetted and seen how it went but fancied the better mpg of the Keihin CVK’s.
+There is also a bit of talk that the Mikuni’s slides & guides wear a bit more over time, this is because they are plastic as opposed to the metal Keihin’s, this would only really come into play on higher mileage bikes (of which mine was slowly getting there..!)

 What I wanted to achieve was..

 Removal of the original air box chambers & tubes